 The Authority is engaged in a comprehensive Capital Improvement Program which was approved in 2008 and currently provides for the expenditure by the Authority of an estimated aggregate amount of approximately \$7,000,000,000 through the end of the Capital Improvement Program to fund numerous capital improvements to the Turnpike System, including, without limitation, the widening of certain sections of both the Turnpike and the Parkway.
 In April 2009, the Authority issued its \$375,000,000 Turnpike Revenue Bonds, Series 2009 E and \$1,375,000,000 Turnpike Revenue Bonds, Series 2009 F (Federally Taxable - Issuer Subsidy - Build America Bonds) (respectively, the "Series 2009 E Bonds" and the "Series 2009 F Bonds" and, collectively, the "Series 2009 E and F Bonds") under the Resolution to initially fund the costs of the Capital Improvement Program.
 In December 2010, the Authority issued its \$1,850,000,000 Turnpike Revenue Bonds, Series 2010 A (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2010 A Bonds", together with the Series 2009 F Bonds, the "Build America Bonds") under the Resolution to further fund costs of the Capital Improvement Program.
-In addition, the Authority has also issued its \$1,400,000,000 Turnpike Revenue Bonds, Series 2013 A (the "Series 2013 A Bonds"), its \$1,000,000,000 Turnpike Revenue Bonds, Series 2014 A (the "Series 2014 A Bonds") and its \$750,000,000 Turnpike Revenue Bonds, Series 2015 E (the "Series 2015 E Bonds") to further fund costs of the Capital Improvement Program.
-The Series 2017 A Bonds are being issued by the Authority for the primary purpose of further funding the costs of the Capital Improvement Program.
-The Authority anticipates issuing one additional Series of Non-Refunding Bonds under the Resolution over the next 12 to 18 months, in an aggregate principal amount of approximately \$525,000,000, in order to further fund the remaining costs of the Capital Improvement Program, and to fund deposits to the Debt Reserve Fund, capitalized interest on such Non-Refunding Bonds and costs of issuance required in connection with the issuance of such Non-Refunding Bonds.
+In addition, the Authority has also issued its \$1,400,000,000 Turnpike Revenue Bonds, Series 2013 A (the "Series 2013 A Bonds"), its \$1,000,000,000 Turnpike Revenue Bonds, Series 2014 A (the "Series 2014 A Bonds"), its \$750,000,000 Turnpike Revenue Bonds, Series 2015 E (the "Series 2015 E Bonds"), and its \$600,000,000 Turnpike Revenue Bonds, Series 2017 A (the "Series 2017 A Bonds"), to further fund costs of the Capital Improvement Program.
+The Authority anticipates issuing one additional Series of Non-Refunding Bonds under the Resolution within the next 12 months in an aggregate principal amount of approximately \$525,000,000 in order to further fund the remaining costs of the Capital Improvement Program, and to fund deposits to the Debt Reserve Fund, capitalized interest on such Non-Refunding Bonds and costs of issuance required in connection with the issuance of such Non-Refunding Bonds.
 See "SECURITY FOR THE BONDS - Additional Indebtedness" and "THE AUTHORITY - Capital Improvement Program" herein.